 Using the JSNS methodology in schools has two results.
 Firstly, it opens an important selected topic (human rights, media education, history, etc.), and students learn new information and facts by watching real stories.
 Secondly, it has an impact on the classroom environment; it is a channel students can use to discuss sensitive topics, develop critical thinking skills, and begin to “think outside the box”.

 We organize seminars for teachers, during which we demonstrate how to use audio-visual materials in lessons.
 The seminars are free and are accredited by the Czech Ministry for Education, Youth, and Sports.

 The seminar programme consists of:

-applying the selected teaching method.
+- the application of the selected teaching method.

-Petra Doležalová, a student of special education and psychology
+Petra Doležalová, special education and psychology student

 We offer two types of seminars to universities that focus on using documentary films in lessons:

 - One-day seminars can be general or thematically focused (e.g. on media education, modern history, human rights, etc.) .
 Upon request, we can arrange a guest/expert on a given topic.

 - An elective, whole semester course on the use of audio-visual educational resources in global media education.
 Approximately twenty students attend the course each semester.
 During the course, students personally try teaching audio-visual lessons of their own choosing.